 Party Norway

 Title Development of models to predict marine survival and return of

 salmon to Norway

 Coordinating Scientist Lars Petter Hansen

-l.p.hansen@nina.no
+1.p.hansen@nina.no

 Summary of objectives Identify and examine the feasibility of applying time-series of marine environmental data, ecoplankton productivity, productivity of pelagic fish and salmon life-history information for model development.
 Develop appropriate models.

-Year removed from 2006
+Year removed from inventory/completed 2006

-inventory/completed

-Summary of Findings